Keynotes

 Cardiff University

-With over twenty years of experience, he is a leading expert and widely cited scholar in digital activism, critical data studies, algorithm studies, and digital disconnection, particularly focusing on Latin America and the Global South.
-Fluent in three languages, he has authored five books and published over eighty articles in top peer-reviewed journals across seven languages.
-Treré co-founded the Big Data from the South initiative and co-directs the Data Justice Lab, where he examines the intersections of datafication, AI, and social justice.
-He has secured numerous research grants and his work has received multiple awards, including the Outstanding Book Award and Honorable Mention from the ICA Interest Group on Activism, Communication, and Social Justice, as well as the MeCCSA Outstanding Achievement Award for Article of the Year.
+He is also a Reader in Data Agency and Media Ecologies at Cardiff University’s School of Journalism, Media, and Culture (currently on career break).
+An internationally recognized scholar with over two decades of experience, Treré is a leading authority on digital activism, critical data studies, algorithm studies, and digital disconnection, with a particular focus on the Global South.
+Fluent in English, Spanish, and Italian, he has authored five books and published over 80 peer-reviewed articles in seven languages.
+He co-founded the Big Data from the South initiative, co-directs the Data Justice Lab, and is a member of the Mediaflows research group.
+Treré has secured significant research funding and received multiple awards, including the ICA’s Outstanding Book Award and Honorable Mention (Activism, Communication, and Social Justice Interest Group), as well as the MeCCSA Outstanding Achievement Award for Article of the Year.